 1.7.1 Calibration

-This module specifies the essential elements that shall define the procedures and documentation for initial calibration with second source verification and continuing calibration verification for methods that use calibration models including, but not limited to, average response factor or linear or quadratic regression, to ensure that the data shall be of known quality for the intended use.
+This section of the module specifies the essential elements that shall define the procedures and documentation for initial calibration with second source verification and continuing calibration verification for methods that use calibration models to ensure that the data shall be of known quality for the intended use.
 Calibration requirements for analytical support equipment are specified in Module 2.
-This Standard does not specify detailed procedural steps (“how to”) for calibration but establishes the essential elements for selection of the appropriate technique(s).
-This approach allows flexibility and permits the employment of a wide variety of analytical procedures and statistical approaches currently applicable for calibration.
-If more stringent standards or requirements are included in a mandated method or by regulation, the laboratory shall demonstrate that such requirements are met.
-If it is not apparent which Standard is more stringent, then the requirements of the regulation or mandated method are to be followed.

 1.7.1.1 Initial Calibration

-Samples shall be associated with an acceptable initial calibration.
-If the initial calibration is not acceptable, corrective actions shall be performed and all associated samples re-analyzed.
-If re-analysis of the samples is not possible, data associated with an unacceptable initial calibration shall only be reported with appropriate data qualifiers.
+Sample results shall be determined using an acceptable initial calibration:

 The following items are essential elements of initial calibration:

+The most recent initial calibration analyzed prior to the analytical batch shall be used.
+If the most recent initial calibration is not acceptable, corrective actions shall be performed and all affected samples re-analyzed.
+If re-analysis of the samples is not performed, data associated with an unacceptable initial calibration shall only be reported with appropriate data qualifiers;

 the details of the initial calibration procedures including calculations, integrations, acceptance criteria, and associated statistics shall be included or referenced in the method SOP.
 When initial calibration procedures are referenced in the test method, then the referenced material shall be retained by the laboratory and be available for review;

-sufficient raw data records shall be retained to permit reconstruction of the initial calibration (e.g., calibration date, method, instrument, analysis date, each analyte name, and analyst’s initials or signature; concentration and response, calibration curve or response factor; or unique equation or coefficient used to reduce instrument responses to concentration);
+raw data records shall be retained to permit reconstruction of the initial calibration;

-the laboratory shall use the most recent initial calibration analyzed prior to the analytical batch, unless otherwise specified by the method;

 standards used for calibration shall be traceable to a national standard, when commercially available;